Tareqhomaid/NumericalPy/README.md

-# Non linera equations solver
+# Non linear equations solver
 ## Caution! this web application is intintionally vulnerable, DO NOT use it in a production server.

 ### Introduction